Job 31:14 “What will I do when God confronts me? What will I answer when called to account?”

 Exodus 20:16 “You shall not bear false witness against your neighbor.”

 John 8:44 “You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.”–Jesus

-Examine just this 31st chapter of Job and you will see the moral law being expressed throughout.
-From the breaking of the first commandment to not have other god’s before the One true God(1st and 2nd), to blasphemy (3rd), hatred of others (6th), adultery as mentioned (7th), theft (8th), covetousness (10th), the list goes on that Job clearly recognized the Moral law of God and knew it was his responsibility to observe it.
+Examine the 31st chapter of Job and you will see the moral law being expressed throughout.
+From the breaking of the first commandment to not having other gods before the One true God(1st and 2nd command), to blasphemy (3rd), hatred of others (6th), adultery as mentioned (7th), theft (8th), covetousness (10th), the list goes on that Job clearly recognized and understood the Moral law of God and knew it was his responsibility to observe it.